 The Staffordshire bull terrier, also called the Stafford, Staffy, or Staffie, is a medium-sized dog of somewhat short stature with a muscular, athletic body.
-Contrary to its tough appearance, the Stafford is a gentle, loyal and highly affectionate dog breed.
-However, this breed is quite powerful and tends to be stoic in the face of pain.
+Contrary to its tough appearance, the Stafford is a gentle, loyal, and highly affectionate dog breed and was recognized by the American Kennel Club in the 1970s.

-- Coat and Color: Short, smooth coat in red, fawn, white, black, blue or brindle (any shade).
-All colors may be with or without white.
+- COAT COLOR: Red, fawn, white, black, blue, or brindle (any shade), and all colors may be with or without white

 Characteristics of the Staffordshire Bull Terrier

 Overall, Staffordshire bull terriers have friendly, gentle dispositions and make lovely companions for many types of households.
 If raised together, well-trained, and closely supervised, this breed may even learn to get along with other animals beautifully, but some of Staffies will be best suited for a one-pet household.